 This card gives you 4 lounge passes and a slightly lower Welcome Bonus compared to the BMO World Elite, but more than the Scotia Passport if you don’t need the two extra passes.

-You also get a credit to cover your NEXUS fee (worth $50 if you don’t already have NEXUS).
+You also get a credit to cover your NEXUS fee (worth an extra $50 if you don’t already have NEXUS).

 - 4 annual lounge passes